Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: 200 - quadrupole spectra

 \section{200 $\bf GeV$ $\bf Au$-$\bf Au$ quadrupole spectra}

 Given the above framework, a corresponding procedure is applied to infer quadrupole spectra $\bar \rho_{2i}(y_{ti},n_{ch})$ from 200 GeV \auau\ $v_2(p_t)$ data for three hadron species.
-The procedure consists of a sequence of transformations that may be described as {\em homeomorphisms} which better present the information contained in $v_2$ data.
-Below is a summary of the analysis reported in Ref.~\cite{quadspec}.
-Note that some data are corrected based on recent information as summarized in the introduction to Sec.~\ref{edep}.
+The procedure consists of a sequence of transformations that may be described as {\em homeomorphisms} which better present the information carried by $v_2$ data.
+Below is a summary of a \auau\ analysis reported in Ref.~\cite{quadspec}.
+Note that certain data have been corrected based on recent information as summarized in the beginning of Sec.~\ref{modelfits}.